bnb-chain/greenfield-docs/docs/api-sdk/storgae-provider-rest/sp_response.md

 ---
 title: SP Response
-order: 10
 ---

-## SP Response
+# SP Response

-If you invoke SP RESTful APIs successfully, you will get a XML represented reponse:
+If you invoke SP RESTful APIs successfully, you will get a XML represented response:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>